proph-dev/poc-vickrey-auction/README.md

 - **State Management**: LocalStorage is used for simplicity in persisting auctions and bids.

 ## Installation and Setup
+To run the project using Docker, follow these steps:

 1. **Clone the Repository**:
    ```bash